gatsbyjs/gatsby/docs/docs/building-an-ecommerce-site-with-shopify.md

 1. Create a new [Shopify account](https://www.shopify.com) and store if you don't have one.
 2. Create a private app in your store by navigating to `Apps`, then `Manage private apps`.
-3. Create a new private app and enable the [Shopify Storefront API](https://help.shopify.com/en/api/storefront-api).
-Make sure to also grant access to read product and customer tags.
+3. Create a new private app, with any "Private app name" and leaving the default permissions as Read access under Admin API.
+4. Enable the [Shopify Storefront API](https://help.shopify.com/en/api/storefront-api) by checking the box that says "Allow this app to access your storefront data using Storefront API".
+Make sure to also grant access to read product and customer tags by checking their corresponding boxes.

 ## Set up the Gatsby Shopify plugin